News

 Led by: Suchinta Arif, University of New Brunswick, CPAWS

-This initiative brings youth voices to the forefront of planning for the Bay of Fundy’s proposed Marine Protected Area network.
-During a two day workshop, youth participants map pathways toward desired futures, identifying social and ecological drivers of change.
+The Youth-led Bay of Fundy Futures initiative brings youth voices from diverse backgrounds to the forefront of planning for the Bay of Fundy’s proposed Marine Protected Area (MPA) network.
+During a 2-day workshop, youth participants will map causal pathways toward those futures, highlighting the social and ecological drivers of change required to get to their desired futures.
+By leveraging youth voices, this program will build capacity for the next generation of marine stewards in Atlantic Canada.

 The Carrefour Coop of the Acadian community on Lamèque Island, New Brunswick, as a symbol of collective territorial development in Eastern Canada

-Led by: Anne Fauré, Université du Québec à Rimouski and Carrefour Coop
+Led by: Anne Fauré, Université du Québec à Rimouski and Paul Lanteigne, Carrefour Coop

-This project examines how Lamèque Island’s cooperative movement supports coastal resilience and community led development, highlighting how collective governance strengthens the island’s ability to adapt to environmental and economic change.
+This project examines how Lamèque Island’s long-standing cooperative movement supports coastal resilience, sustainable resource management, and community-led development.
+By working with the Carrefour Coop, the research will highlight how collective governance helps protect local livelihoods and strengthen the island’s capacity to navigate environmental and economic change.

 Community led Committee on Research and Commercial Fisheries Development in Gjoa Haven NU